Antoinebr/HubSpot-OperationHub-cca-compiler/readme.md

 npm run init my-new-custom-coded-action
 ```

-The template created contains a first file name cca.js, this is where you write your code.
+The template created contains a file named cca.js, this is where you write your code.